instrukti/call/README.md

 ## Disclaimer

-This project is in a beta stage of development.
+This project is an experimental app at this stage, and the development may be abandoned in favor it already existing apps.
 It may contain bugs, incomplete features, or other issues.
-We recommend using it with caution in production environments.
+We recommend using it with caution.

 **Please report any issues and contribute to the project to make it even better!**

 ---

 Thank you for considering our open-source video calling app.
 We hope you find it useful and welcome your feedback and contributions.
-If you have any questions or need assistance, please feel free to [contact us](mailto:your.email@example.com).
+If you have any questions or need assistance, please feel free to contact us via issues or discussion.

 Happy coding!